OG-Hunter/seditiontracker.github.io-/docs/_suspects/jalise-middleton.md

 courthouse:
 raid:
 perpwalk:
-quote: 'We fought the cops to get in the Capital and got pepper sprayed and beat but by gosh the patriots got in!'
+quote: "We fought the cops to get in the Capital and got pepper sprayed and beat but by gosh the patriots got in!"
 title: Jalise Middleton arrested on April 21, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack